Ikersfletch/Terraria-Map-Editor-4.0.0-beta32/README.md

 THIS IS AN ALTERED VERSION OF TEdit!

-The official TEdit is here: https://github.com/TEdit/Terraria-Map-Editor/releases
+The 'official' TEdit is here: https://github.com/TEdit/Terraria-Map-Editor/releases

-This version replaces the 'Replace All'plugin with a 'Randomize all Tiles';
+This version replaces the 'Replace All'plugin with a 'Randomize all Tiles' one instead;

 The plugin essentially changes the world's 'tile palette'.

 In short, it automates the world process found in this video here:

 https://www.youtube.com/watch?v=jdv0vSMcSoE&ab_channel=WandofSparking

+#Original README:

 TEdit - Terraria Map Editor is a stand alone, open source map editor for Terraria.
 It lets you edit maps just like (almost) paint!